-- Blisters – incorrectly fitting shoes, incorrect lacing, the wrong socks (see previous point).
+- Blisters: caused by incorrectly fitting shoes, incorrect lacing, the wrong socks (see previous point).
 See Profeet’s comprehensive blister guide or try anti friction cream – also good for other body parts.**

 I found most of all that on returning home and settling back into my home desk and work tasks, I felt frankly fabulous.
 Pure endorphins coursed through my system, nearly as good as skiing or a good sparring session.
 Plus, as an added benefit I had started to shift those extra pounds.